DHTMLX/gantt-docs/data/desktop/tree_column.md

 ============================================
 To know about available tree-related methods, please, refer to the desktop/task_tree_operations.md article.

-Expanding/collapsing branches
+Expanding/collapsing a task branch
 --------------------------------------
-- To open a branch task, use the api/gantt_open.md method:
+- To open a task branch, use the api/gantt_open.md method:

 ~~~js
 var tasks = {